orbisius/orbisius-child-theme-creator/readme.txt

 == Changelog ==

 = 1.4.4 =
-* Made the plugin more compatibible with php v5.2.
+* Made the plugin more compatible with php v5.2.
 Why those hosting companies don't upgrade?

 = 1.4.3 =
 * Removed some of the info about other plugins